jolocom/smartwallet-app/README.md

   - Look for the instructions under React Native CLI Quickstart.
 - Connect an Android device and enable USB debugging **OR** start an Android AVD emulator
 - Run `yarn run:android` to install the application and run it.
+  - NOTE: this will start a metro bundler server automatically, with stdout/stderr discarded.
+You can close this and run `yarn start` to manually start the bundler and receive more detailed output.

 ### iOS